nus-cs3281/2023/students/ckcherry23/knowledge.md

 #### 2.2 Reflections
 **2.2.1 Understanding a Language/Tool Before Working with It**

-Previously, I had the mindset on making things work without understanding the inner workings of a language or tool.
+Previously, I had the mindset of just making things work without understanding the inner workings of a language or tool.
 However, I realized that this approach only led to superficial knowledge, making each challenge as difficult as the last.
 This semester, I gained a new perspective on how understanding the language/tool can make things easier down the road.
 I now strive for a good balance of theory and practical knowledge to accumulate my understanding and improve over time.

-**2.2.2 Applying the _"Make it Work, Make it Right, Make it Fast"_ Principle**
+**2.2.2 Applying the "Make it Work, Make it Right, Make it Fast" Principle**

-While working on a [PR](https://github.com/reposense/RepoSense/pull/1939) to differentiate between authors while using 'merge group', I applied the principle of "Make it work, Make it right, Make it fast."
-Initially, I focused on making it work and fixing any edge cases.
+While working on a [PR](https://github.com/reposense/RepoSense/pull/1939) to differentiate between authors while using 'merge group', I applied the principle of _"Make it work, Make it right, Make it fast."_ Initially, I focused on making it work and fixing any edge cases.
 Later on, I refactored the code to optimize it.
 Additionally, I conducted performance analysis for the PR after it was complete, which can be accessed [here](https://github.com/reposense/RepoSense/pull/1939#issuecomment-1518718579).